-The slide-out-room feature is actuated by a wall switch (Figure 10-1).
+The slide-out-room feature is actuated by a screen on the Spyder Control System (Figure 11-1).
 The switch must be manually held down in the desired position (i.e., either "in" or "out") to activate the desired action of the slide-out room and continue to be held down until the desired action is concluded.
 Releasing the switch before the slide-out is fully extended or retracted will stop the slide-out.